Physiotherapy Techniques and Approaches to Patient Treatment

 • Prevent further damage or disease

-As we begin to return to the outdoors, work environments and social or sporting activities.
-It’s helpful to know what physiotherapy treatments are available, the techniques used and how to gain access to physiotherapy.
+As we begin to return to the outdoors, work environments, and social or sporting activities, it’s helpful to know what physiotherapy treatments are available, the techniques used, and how to access physiotherapy.

 The most common physiotherapy treatments

-Above, we listed the three main physiotherapy techniques and treatments often used by physiotherapists.
+Above, we listed the three main physiotherapy techniques and treatments physiotherapists often use.
 We will discuss this in more detail later.

-These additional treatments may be more appropriate than others when you’re accessing physiotherapy.
+These additional treatments may be more appropriate than others when accessing physiotherapy.

-Electrotherapy- Electrotherapy is a non-invasive treatment using electrical energy that is passed through the skin via electrodes.
+• Electrotherapy- Electrotherapy is a non-invasive treatment using electrical energy passed through the skin via electrodes.

-Ultrasound- Ultrasound uses a high-frequency soundwave, sending fine vibrations through the cells of the body.
+• Ultrasound- Ultrasound uses a high-frequency soundwave, sending fine vibrations through the body's cells.

-Ice and heat therapy- Heat or ice therapy is a treatment that can be applied to nearly anywhere on the body where muscle tightness and pain is experienced.
+• Ice and heat therapy—Heat or ice therapy can be applied nearly anywhere on the body where muscle tightness and pain are experienced.

-Acupuncture- This treatment is used for pain relief, reducing inflammation and evoking the bodies natural healing process for swifter recovery and rehabilitation.
+• Acupuncture—This treatment is used for pain relief, reducing inflammation, and evoking the body's natural healing process for swifter recovery and rehabilitation.

 Which physiotherapy technique is best for me?

-Physiotherapists are always looking for new and effective approaches and techniques that will improve patient outcomes.
+Physiotherapists always look for new, practical approaches and techniques to improve patient outcomes.

-Traditional physiotherapy treatment is focused on providing advice, exercise and manual therapy for prevention or rehabilitation of your illness, injury or disability.
+Traditional physiotherapy treatment provides advice, exercise, and manual therapy to prevent or rehabilitate your illness, injury, or disability.

 Treatment often follows a process such as this: